Joeeazy/snack-shop/README.md

 # Pick Your Snack e-Shop

 A curated online shop for healthy snacks, aimed to combat the 3pm sugar crash.
-This full-stack web application offers a user-friendly experience where customers can browse, select, and purchase a variety of snacks.
+This full-stack web application offers a user-friendly experience where customers can browse, select, and add a variety of snacks to cart.
 The project uses React for the frontend and Firebase Firestore for the backend, making the site dynamic and responsive.

 ## Demo